g3w-suite/g3w-suite-documentation/g3wsuite_editing.md

 Remember that during the editing phase the **`undo/redo icons`** ![](images/manual/icon_undoredo.png) allow you to delete/restore the latest changes made.

-### 1:N and N:M related tables editing
+### 1:N related tables editing
 **G3W-SUITE allows for relational editing**; for this to be possible it is necessary that:
- * on the published QGIS project there are one or more geographic layers related (1:n or N:M) with one or more alphanumeric tables
+ * on the published QGIS project there are one or more geographic layers related (1: n) with one or more alphanumeric tables
  * on the administration panel the editing function has been activated both on the parent layer and on the child layers
  * the operator user is enabled for the editing function on these layers

 **The activation, at the cartographic client level, of the editing mode on the parent layer automatically determines the possibility of also managing the information on the related table.**

-**Important:** to be able to edit related data, the relations must be inserted in the form of the parent layer, defined using the Drag and Drop designer method in the Layer Properties.

-After the editing has been activated on a record in the parent table, an editing icon (pen) will appears at the level of the relations references.
+The insertion of a new geometry or the modification of an existing one determines the display of the attribute form divided into two or more macro tabs, one for the parent layer and the other for the child layers

 ![](images/manual/editing_form2.png)